Nottingham Island

 Nottingham Island (Tujjaat) is an uninhabited island in the Qikiqtaaluk Region of Nunavut, Canada.
 It is located in Hudson Strait, just north of the entrance into Hudson Bay.

+The island is 1,349.62 km2 making it the 42nd largest island in Canada and the 277th worldwide.

 History

 Nottingham Island was named by the English explorer Henry Hudson in 1610.
 A weather station was constructed on the island in 1884.
 In 1927, an airfield was constructed as part of a program to monitor ice in Hudson Bay.
-The island became uninhabited in October 1970 as Inuit residents migrated to larger towns, primarily Cape Dorset.
+The island became uninhabited in October 1970 as Inuit residents migrated to larger towns, primarily Kinngait.

 Fauna

 The island is known for its prominent walrus population.

 Notable residents

 It is the birthplace of the late Inuk artist Pitseolak Ashoona as well as photographer Peter Pitseolak.